use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

 slug: /datastructures/custom-datastructure
 ---

-While the `ink_storage` crate provides useful utilities and data structures to organize and manipulate the contract's storage, contract authors are not limited by its capabilities.
+The `ink_storage` crate provides useful utilities and data structures to organize and manipulate the contract's storage.
+However, contract authors should know that they can also create their own custom data structures.

 ## Using custom types on storage
 Any custom type wanting to be compatible with ink! storage must implement the